A rigorous introduction to linear models: OLS in Geometry and Orthogonal Projection

 To see the second part, we notice that $(\bH_2-\bH_1)^\top = \bH_2-\bH_1$ and

 which states that $\bH_2-\bH_1$ is both symmetric and idempotent.
 This completes the proof. \end{proof}

-From the lemma above, we can also claim that orthogonal projection matrices are positive semi-definite (PSD). \begin{svgraybox} \begin{proposition}[Symmetric Projection] Any orthogonal projection matrix $\bH$ is positive semi-definite. \end{proposition} \end{svgraybox} \begin{proof}[of Proposition~\ref{proposition:symmetric-projection-psd}] Since $\bH$ is symmetric and idempotent.
+To conclude, we claim that orthogonal projection matrices are positive semidefinite (PSD). \begin{proposition}[Symmetric projection] Any orthogonal projection matrix $\bH$ is positive semidefinite. \end{proposition} \begin{proof}[of Proposition~\ref{proposition:symmetric-projection-psd}] Since $\bH$ is symmetric and idempotent.
 For any vector $\bx$, we have